 Get Help for a Sick or Injured Stray Animal or Wildlife

-If an animal’s life is in immediate distress as a result of cruelty or neglect, please contact the police at 911.
-For non-urgent calls about animal neglect or cruelty, please contact the OSPCA at 310-SPCA or by email at email@example.com
+If an animal’s life is in immediate distress as a result of cruelty or neglect, contact the police at 911.
+To report animal cruelty or neglect, call 1-833-9ANIMAL.

 If you find a sick or injured stray animal with no owner in sight, or a wild animal, call the City of Ottawa at 311.